Skip to content

 Total setup time for a basic system: 2-3 hours.
 Total ongoing maintenance: near zero.

 Ready to stop being your own collections department?
-[Book a free discovery call](/contact) and we'll map out what a payment automation system would look like for your business.
+[Apply for the AI Audit](https://fantastical.app/kenjackson/discovery) and we'll map out what a payment automation system would look like for your business.

 Ken Jackson